AAUSmartProductionLab/idlcase/readme.md

 When a developer wants to upload new firmware, `idlversion` and `idluploader` helps figuring out what version number to use next, when running "Upload" it will upload the firmware to the IDL case and publish a message on MQTT which devices listen to.
 Devices then to the regular OTA update just as if hey where cold booted.

+## WifiManager
+Our Library IDLNetworking makes use of [tzapu's wifimanager](https://github.com/tzapu/WiFiManager/tree/development).
+If the ESP device cannot connect to a known wifi it will start the wifimanager.
+The device will create a hotspot named "CONFIGURE ME - 12AB34" with the ending being the device ID.
+When connecting to this hotspot all traffic will be routed to a configuration portal that can be accecced with any browser.
+Connecting from an Android device this portal pops up by itself via a notification.
+Is that not the case the portal can be accessed on ip address `192.168.1.4`.
+From the portal it is possible to select any nearby access point and type in the password for it.
+As well as selecting access point it is also possible to set the MQTT server and port to publish on.
+Finally you can set the server where the ESP-device will check for firmware updates.
+Writing `true` into the field named "use defaults below" will set MQTT and firmware server to the ip of gateway.

 ## BOM
 Raspberry Pi
 Raspberry Pi display